PlutoLang/plutolang.github.io/docs/New Operators.md

 - Bitwise AND: `&=`
 - Bitwise OR: `|=`
 - Bitwise XOR: `~=`
+  - In Lua, the inequality operator cannot be used in statements.
+It must be used in expressions.
+Because compound operators can only be used in statements (and cannot be used in expressions), this is not a compatibility break.
 - Bitshift left: `<<=`
 - Bitshift right: `>>=`
 - Concatenation: `..=`